ayush194/Snooker/Readme.md

 4. [ReactPhysics3D](https://www.reactphysics3d.com/) is a library for performing efficient physics simulation of a rigid body system with arbitrary motion and force parameters.

-To install this dependency, make sure you have git and cmake installed.
+To install this dependency, make sure you have cmake installed.
 If not, install them using

 ## For Linux
 ```
-sudo apt-get install git cmake
+sudo apt-get install cmake
 ```

 ## For OSX
 ```
-brew install git cmake
+brew install cmake
 ```

 To install the reactphysics3d library, first clone the official github repository and then build it using cmake and make.
-The rest of the installation with remain the same ofr both Linux and OSX machines.
+The rest of the installation will remain the same for both Linux and OSX machines.

 ## For Linux and OSX
 ```